 - Provide the class with a list of questions or issues that your article raised NO LATER than 5PM ET on the day before you will lead discussion.
 To do this, the discussion leader(s) should post a new thread to the discussion board section of the class Canvas site.
 When posting, please be sure to select the checkbox to "allow threaded replies."
 Your discussion points should emphasize what the authors did well and not so well in regard to their methodology, measurement, and study design.
-Do not generate more than 2-3 discussion points per reading. - Start the discussion with a very brief overview of the article.
+Do not generate more than three discussion points per reading. - Start the discussion with a very brief overview of the article.
 To this end, you can prepare visuals such as a small number of PowerPoint slides if you wish, but this is not required.
 When I say brief, I mean NO MORE than 5 minutes; if you choose to use slides, we are talking 3-4 slides at most.
 Please remember that it is expected that everyone has already read the article critically, so you do not need to review the article in depth.
 The purpose of this assignment is to lead discussion, not do an article presentation. - Lead a discussion of your article during class.
 You will be scored on both the quantity and quality of discussion you elicit.
 Please note that "discussion" is not reading us the materials that have already been read by everyone; discussion consists of integrating the material with what we have covered in this class or other classes, extending the information we all have in common, and pointing out flaws.
 Discussion leaders should be ready to moderate the discussion and keep it going by asking the class questions about the readings or commenting on the readings as necessary.
 You will be expected to answer both in-class questions and those submitted via chat by remote learners.
 The goal of the discussion leader is to provide structure and direction for fellow students during discussion (not to be the discussion).
-You will need to fill about 20 minutes.
+You will need to fill about 30 minutes.
 The majority of the time should be spent engaging the class in a discussion of the points you have generated and the strengths and weaknesses of the methodology as described in the reading.

-Deadline: Select article for discussion - By October 6, 2021 at the latest Article discussion lead - TBD; different for each student
+Deadline: Select article for discussion - By February 21, 2022 at the latest Article discussion lead - TBD; different for each student

 Article Review (30%): To be a good scientist, you need to also be a good consumer of scientific research.
 Furthermore, an often-overlooked but critically important part of being a scientist is participation in peer-review of scientific manuscripts!
-As such, you will get some practice with this assignment.
-You will be responsible for reviewing an empirical article, selected by me and Isabel, and complete an open-book, open-notes quiz on the purpose and conclusions of the research and the study's design and methodology.
-The article review quiz is to be completed on your own, not as a group.
-You are expected to think critically for this assignment.
-To prepare, read the article and ask yourself the questions necessary to provide a high-quality review:
+As such, you will get some practice critiquing an article with this assignment.
+You will be responsible for reviewing the following empirical article, a seminal article by an esteemed TC faculty member: